Everest Base Camp Trek By Road

 My Everest Trip (MET) promotes respect for photography.
 There should always be a request before making close-ups of local people or monasteries.

 Nepal has strict rules regarding the use of drones.
-The flying of a drone should adhere to the regulations by the Civil Aviation Authority, such as line of sight flying and altitude restrictions.
+The operation of a drone should adhere to the Civil Aviation Authority’s regulations, such as line-of-sight flying and altitude restrictions.
 Registration and formal drone permission are necessary, particularly in restricted zones around Everest Base Camp at 5,364 m / 17,598 ft.

 Due to the complexity of permissions, drone filming should be viewed as a formal process.
-MET is able to give the guidance; however, final approval is up to the authorities.
-Responsible photography takes care of culture as well as the environment when you go on your Everest Base Camp Trek by road.
+MET can provide guidance; however, final approval is up to the authorities.
+Responsible photography takes care of both culture and the environment when you go on your Everest Base Camp Trek by road.

 Essential Advice for First-Time Visitors

 In case this is your first time at the Everest Base Camp Trek by road, pay attention to the slow pace.
 Altitude is serious above Namche Bazaar.
-Proper acclimatization and gradual climb with rest days in Dingboche (4,410 m / 14,469 ft) can aid in the reduction of risk.
+Proper acclimatization and a gradual climb with rest days in Dingboche (4,410 m / 14,469 ft) can help reduce risk.

 Pack smart in layers: the bottom layer, insulation jacket, windproof layer, gloves, and a warm hat.
 The weather may change very fast, particularly in the vicinity of the Everest Base Camp at 5,364 m / 17,598 ft.